 How to Handle a Tire Blowout

-May through October is prime season for tire blowouts, thanks to warmer temperatures and an uptick in travel.
-Letting a blowout catch you off guard could put you, your passengers and other motorists in danger.
-Be ready by knowing how to handle a tire blowout.
+May through October is the prime season for tire blowouts, thanks to warmer temperatures and an uptick in travel.
+Letting a blowout catch you off guard could put you, your passengers, and other motorists in danger.
+Be prepared with these steps and tips.

 Handling a Tire Blowout